HarshavardhanPuchakayala/AddToCart/README.md

 Are you tired of forgetting items while grocery shopping or ending up with duplicate purchases?
 Say goodbye to those shopping woes with **AddToCart**, a user-friendly web app that simplifies your grocery list management and makes your shopping trips more efficient.

-🛒 Introducing AddToCart, a user-friendly web application designed to simplify your shopping experience and keep your grocery list organized in real-time.

 📝 Effortless List Creation:
 With Grocery List Manager, users can easily create and manage their grocery lists.
 Simply input your desired items, quantities, and categories, and your shopping list is ready to go!